-The first two months of 1901 was devoted to Hamilton and Toronto.
-Baptized several and organized the Hamilton branch.
+The first two months of 1901 were devoted to Hamilton and Toronto.
+Baptized several and organized the Hamilton Branch.

-In March Lizzie and I were invited to visit the home of Doctor O. H. Riggs and family, then residing at Cincinnati, Ohio.
-During our visit there we were shown all the principle points of interest in the city and also made a little trip into the State of Kentucky.
+In March, Lizzie and I were invited to visit the home of Dr. O. H. Riggs and family, then residing at Cincinnati, Ohio.
+During our visit there we were shown all the principal points of interest in the city and also made a little trip into the State of Kentucky.